Weihrauch: History

-1970-1990

-The close connection between the owners of the Weihrauch company and Beeman Precision Airguns led to one of the first (if not the first) joint ventures between a German-based manufacturer and an American airgun distributor.
+The close connection between the owners of the Weihrauch company and Beeman Precision Airguns led to an early joint venture between a German-based manufacturer and an American airgun distributor.
 After a period of importing Weihrauch-designed airguns, the Beemans had decided that they needed to introduce a German-made air rifle with American styling and features.
-They had determined that their main need, in addition to new styling, was a power level above anything that had been known before in the airgun field.
-They had been very impressed with the quality of the long running HW 35, but puzzled by its power, which was lower than that of the Feinwerkbau Model 124.
-That gun, for which Beeman had developed a large market in the U.S., had a lighter spring and smaller compression chamber.
+They had determined that their main need for the American market, in addition to new styling, was an increase in power.
+They had been very impressed with the quality of the long running HW 35, but puzzled by its power, which was lower than that of the Feinwerkbau Model 124, for which Beeman had developed a large market in the U.S.

-Based on their computer simulation studies, the Beemans proposed a new air rifle model with the quality of the HW 35.
+Based on their computer simulation studies, the Beemans proposed a rework of the HW 35.
 This cooperative development program resulted in the Beeman R1 (sold outside of the US as the Weihrauch HW 80 in a lower-power version with a more European-style stock).
-The new model quickly became the best-selling adult sporting air rifle; it is credited with bringing the American airgun market into the world of adult airguns.
 Due to delivery problems with the longer, more complex R1 stock, the first HW 80 rifles were available some weeks earlier than the R1.
 This led to the incorrect conclusion made by some that the R1 was a copy of the HW80.
-Tom Gaylord also has written about that coincidence in his book The Beeman R1 and pointed out Beeman was the main force behind the invention of the R1/HW80 and that Weihrauch did an outstanding job of production engineering and manufacture.